The Importance of Business Valuation

 Statistics suggest that most owners don’t do business planning or even plan for their own exit, and as a result, many transactions leave sellers feeling somewhat unfulfilled.
 If used correctly, however, a thorough valuation can provide that very important starting point in strategic growth planning, as well as some important visibility for an owner contemplating the long term.
 It can also serve as a meaningful tool as part of a business “gap analysis” to help identify and eliminate the various anchors to value growth during the exit planning process.
 A valuation incorporated into a comprehensive business assessment should yield higher business growth over time, as well as higher terminal values and selling prices.

-Jeffrey Elder, MBA – IBBA Certified Business Intermediary, Texas Certified Business Broker, International Business Exchange, Austin Texas
+Jeffrey Elder, MBA – IBBA Certified M&A advisor, Texas Certified Business Broker, International Business Exchange, Austin Texas

 Eric C. Boyce, CFA – Chief Executive Officer, BKA Business Consulting, LLC, Cedar Park, Texas (home of the BizVuetm Five Pillars of Value Business Assessment platform)